 The Qualified Discharge

-(1a) It is apparent from the proceedings below that the trial court was under the impression that because the receiver had sold property without complying with Code of Civil Procedure section 568.5, it was powerless to approve the receiver's final account or grant him a complete discharge.
+It is apparent from the proceedings below that the trial court was under the impression that because the receiver had sold property without complying with Code of Civil Procedure section 568.5, it was powerless to approve the receiver’s final account or grant him a complete discharge.
 For the reasons which follow, it is our conclusion that that assumption was erroneous.

-Section 568.5[4] provides: "A receiver may, pursuant to an order of the court, sell real or personal property in his possession as such receiver, upon the notice and in the manner prescribed by law for the sale of such property under execution.
+Section 568.5 4 provides: "A receiver may, pursuant to an order of the court, sell real or personal property in his possession as such receiver, upon the notice and in the manner prescribed by law for the sale of such property under execution.
 The sale shall not be final until confirmed by the court.
 Sales made pursuant to this section shall not be subject to redemption."
-Section 692, subdivision 2, prescribes the time and manner of giving notice of sale of personal property on execution.[5]
+Section 692, subdivision 2, prescribes the time and manner of giving notice of sale of personal property on execution.
+5

-(1b) In the case at bench, it was imperative that the university continue in operation in order to protect the public, particularly the enrolled students.
+In the case at bench, it was imperative that the university continue in operation in order to protect the public, particularly the enrolled students.
 Mr. Badger was vested with broad powers.
-He was authorized and instructed to "exert every means possible to ensure that all students currently enrolled" have the opportunity to complete the current quarter and to that end was empowered "to do all those things and to incur the risks and obligations ordinarily incurred by owners, managers and operators of similar educational institutions, as such receiver, and no such risk or obligation so incurred shall be the personal risk or obligation of the receiver, but a risk and obligation of the receivership estate."
+He was authorized and instructed to “exert every means possible, to ensure that all students currently enrolled” have the opportunity to complete the current quarter and to that end was empowered “to do all those things and to incur the risks and obligations ordinarily incurred by owners, managers and operators of similar educational institutions, as such receiver, and no such risk or obligation so incurred shall be the personal risk or obligation of the receiver, but a risk and obligation of the receivership estate.”

 Within four days after taking the oath of office, the receiver had to expend all of the limited available cash in order to meet the faculty and staff payroll due on May 25.
 In order to continue the school in operation, he had to reestablish the federal student loan program.
 To accomplish this, it was necessary to interview all students to determine their eligibility for federal loans and to reprocess all student loan applications.
 Although it was anticipated that the loan applications could be processed in time to enable the receiver to meet the next payroll, the chaotic condition of school records resulted in further delays and expenses.
-To meet the June 10 payroll, the receiver found it necessary to sell certain items of unneeded furniture and equipment, reduce the number of faculty and staff members, and forego payment of other operating expenses such as rent and utilities.
-The receiver encountered similar financial crises at each subsequent payroll period and was forced to sell additional furniture and equipment in order to continue the school in operation to the end of the quarter.
+To meet the June 10 payroll, the receiver found it necessary to sell certain items of unneeded furniture and equipment, reduce the number of faculty and staff members, and forego payment of other operating expenses such as rent and utilities; The receiver encountered similar financial crises at each subsequent payroll period and was forced to sell additional furniture and equipment in order to continue the school in operation to the end of the quarter.

 The broad authorization to do all things an owner, operator or manager of a similar educational institution can do necessarily encompassed, in the circumstances confronting the receiver, the power to sell unneeded personalty to provide funds to carry out the court’s mandate to keep the school in operation.
 As a matter of fact, the supplemental instruction of August 5, 1971, directing the receiver to conduct a summer quarter of the law school indicates that the court assumed that its original order of appointment authorized sale of assets to provide needed operating expenses.
 It provided that the receiver is not authorized to sell assets of the university “except for the purpose of obtaining cash to pay current operating expenses.”

-In any event, even assuming that the original order was not broad enough *582 to authorize the sales, the court ratified the action of the receiver by confirming the sales.
+In any event, even assuming that the original order was not broad enough

 In the present case the court properly confirmed the sales, thereby curing any lack of prior authorization to sell.

-However, since the sales were admittedly not made in the manner prescribed by law for sales under execution, the court apparently felt it was *583 powerless to approve the receiver's account and to give him an unqualified discharge.
-Implicit in the court's order making the discharge conditional is the assumption that the receiver would be liable for the difference between the price received and the "fair market value" of the items sold.[6]
+However, since the sales were admittedly not made in the manner prescribed by law for sales under execution, the court apparently felt it was

 It is our conclusion that the receiver was entitled to an approval of his account and final discharge, notwithstanding the fact the sales were not made in the manner provided for sales on execution.